HenryDayHall/CORSIKA8/README.md

 # CORSIKA 8 Framework for Particle Cascades in Astroparticle Physics

-The purpose of CORSIKA is to simulate any particle cascades in astroparticle physics or astrophysical context.
-A lot of emphasis is put on modularity, flexibility, completeness, validation and correctness.
-To boost computational efficiency different techniques are provided, like thinning or cascade equations.
-The aim is that CORSIKA remains the most comprehensive framework for simulating particle cascades with stochastic and continuous processes.
+The purpose of CORSIKA 8 is to simulate any particle cascades in astroparticle physics or astrophysical context.
+A lot of emphasis has been put on modularity, flexibility, completeness, validation and correctness.
+To boost computational efficiency, different techniques are provided, like thinning or cascade equations.
+The aim is that CORSIKA 8 remains the most comprehensive framework for simulating particle cascades with stochastic and continuous processes.

 The software makes extensive use of static design patterns and compiler optimization.
-Thus, the most fundamental configuration decision of the user must be performed at compile time.
-At run time model parameters can still be changed.
+Thus, the most fundamental configuration decisions of the user must be performed at compile time.
+At run time, model parameters can still be changed.

 CORSIKA 8 is by default released under the GPLv3 license.
 See [license